unclecheese/Mappable/README.md

 #Map Layers
-KML layers can be added through the CMS using only a line of configuration.
+KML layers can be added through the CMS by adding an extension to the class in question.

 ```
 <?php